 Most of us have heard a few horror stories about unsuspecting buyers who thought they got an excellent deal, only to discover the car they just paid good money for is actually worth less than the key holder.
 Sadly, dodgy car deals are still a frequent occurrence, especially for those who are looking to save a bit of money and opt for a used vehicle.

 That said, not everyone chooses to go this route, either due to location, budget, or because they’ve got their eye on a specific vehicle that’s being sold by a non-affiliated dealership.
-If that’s the case, here are a few tips to avoid a dodgy
+If that’s the case, here are a few tips to ensure you only deal with reputable car dealerships.

 Before you go near any dealership, do a quick Google search.
 Do a specific search for complaints about this dealership on websites such as Hellopeter.com.
 I like to use Google reviews and Facebook reviews to check the reputation of companies before I visit them.
 Also, make sure you pay attention to what matters – many complaint websites will (obviously) be full of complaints.
 Don’t be put off if you see a string of complaints about the dealership in question, rather look to see if the complaints have been handled or not.
 Many websites will give an indication of how many complaints were resolved.
 A dealership with a good response rate is usually considered to be reputable as they engage with their customers to resolve any issues rather than just trying to sweep it under the rug.
 So pay attention to the dealership’s response to complaints, not the number of complaints as a whole.